susenguyen/usb_notify/README.md

 It will discard non block devices; i-e: USB network devices, keyboards or mice will not be detected.

+# Limitations
+Disabling is performed at the PCI address level, e-g: pci0000:00/0000:00:14.0.

+The purpose is to be able to start a VM with vfio enabled (PCI passthrough) to securely read the mass-storage device in the VM, which implies a granularity level of the iommu_group.

 # Actions

 ## Start the Executable